-Considering numerous health benefits of flaxseeds, I will need to later write a separate blogpost on this subject (stay tuned).
-For now, let’s move on to make this super quick and easy flax egg.
 You are probably wondering why do you need this technique in the repertoire of your cooking hacks.
 If you are vegan (like me) or allergic to eggs, then flax eggs save the day when baking many of your favorite treats or breads.
 Even if you are an egg lover, I would highly recommend, even if every now and then, to replace regular eggs with flax eggs in baking.
 This textured egg adds a great earthy, nutty flavor to whole-grain muffins and quick breads.
 Moreover, this flax egg not only replaces eggs in baked goods, but also adds nutrients to them.

 Rules and limitations of using flax egg

 - You absolutely need to set the flaxseed meal and water mixture aside for 5-15 minutes before using it in the baking process.
 If you skip this step, your recipe will surely have flax meal and water but miss on having an egg.
 At the risk of sounding repetitive, the flax egg needs to be gooey and sticky in texture before it can be used in a recipe.
 Why am I repeating this?
 I underestimated the importance of sticky texture the first time I used flax eggs--in making cookies.
 The cookies lacking an egg (alternative) baked to a crumbly texture.
 And I had to request (read beg) my kids to use a spoon to eat those.

 - Replace one flax egg for one regular egg in baking.
 So if your recipe calls for four regular eggs, use 4 tbsp of flaxseed meal and 12 tbsp of water.